We can totally empathize with you. It's about as disturbing as scraping your nails down a black board. Oof!

-This type of repair will require you to shut of the water to your house and work on the rough plumbing.
-While you can repair the valve on your own, it’s always recommended to hire a licensed plumber if you’re not comfortable with bigger plumbing tasks.

-These types of repairs do not come with a one size fits all solution.
-You could have a Delta, Moen, Kohler or some old obsolete shower valve.
-Unfortunately, fixing a shower valve faucet is not as easy as fixing a leaking shower head.
-Every manufacturer has a different way to repairing their valves and come with different parts.
-So, you'll need to do your homework on what type of product you have before you move forward with any repairs.

-Now, if you’re experiencing this then you have some issue with a connection in your showerhead.
-Depending on the type of showerhead you have, there can be several areas that will spring a leak.
-Fortunately, these are typically low cost and easy fixes that you can do yourself.

-The most common areas for a shower head to leak from are:

-Two | This type of repair will require you to shut off the water to your house and work on the rough plumbing.
+This type of repair will require you to shut off the water to your house and work on the rough plumbing.
 While you can repair the valve on your own, it’s always recommended to hire a licensed plumber if you’re not comfortable with bigger plumbing tasks.

 These types of repairs do not come with a one size fits all solution.
 You could have a Delta, Moen, Kohler or some old obsolete shower valve.
 Unfortunately, fixing a shower valve faucet is not as easy as fixing a leaking showerhead.
 Every manufacturer has a different way of repairing their valves and come with different parts.
 So, you'll need to do your homework on what type of product you have before you move forward with any repairs.

 Now, if you’re experiencing this then you have some issue with a connection in your showerhead.
 Depending on the type of showerhead you have, there can be several areas that will spring a leak.
 Fortunately, these are typically low cost and easy fixes that you can do yourself.

 The most common areas for a shower head to leak from are: